ary82/socratic-leetcode/README.md

 ### CI

-Due to my inexperience with Continuous Integration, it took me quite a lot to set it up.
+Due to my inexperience with Continuous Integration, it took me some time to set it up.

 This includes: